|The DRS News

 (well, um, no, I don't take this advice, but hey, I don't want to lose any of you!)

-If you have a GE range w/removable units, keep in mind that the individual, internal contacts can
+If you have an old GE range w/removable units, keep in mind that the individual, internal contacts can

 be replaced if the ceramic portion of the receptacle is OK.

 They're getting harder to find, but are still available as of this

 writing.
 Part numbers: CB105 or GE